clear epoxy kansas city

 Step 2: Product Mixing:

-Before you begin ensure substrate, air, and material temperatures must be no less than 50°F and not exceed 80°F. (You can go beyond 80 degrees…it just speeds up the coating.)
-Pour a full pre-packaged kit of 2 parts of Part A to 1 part of Part B together and mix well with slow-speed mixing equipment such as a jiffy mixer until the material is thoroughly mixed and homogeneous.
-NOTE: If you want a solid color floor add the desired pigment color and continue to mix until the color is uniform.
-(One unit of our epoxy pigment will pigment one 3-gallon kit of epoxy).
+Pour a full pre-packaged kit of 2 parts of Part A to 1 part of Part B together, then mix well with slow-speed mixing equipment, such as a jiffy mixer, until the material is thoroughly mixed and homogeneous.
+NOTE: If you want a solid-color floor, add the desired pigment and continue mixing until the color is uniform.
+(One unit of our epoxy pigment will pigment one 3-gallon kit of epoxy.
 Do this for both coats.
-If you don’t want color leave the product clear.
-It is suggested to mix in a new, separate bucket from the original package.
-Typically 2-3 minutes.
-Avoid whipping air into the coating.
-POUR ONTO THE CONCRETE IMMEDIATELY AFTER MIXING.
-DO NOT LEAVE THE BUCKET UPSIDE DOWN ON THE FLOOR.
-Epoxy will not kick over as quickly when it is on the floor.
+If you don’t want color, leave the product clear.

 Step 3: Epoxy Application: